GEDCOM 1:1 to XML

 Not at least – see Chad Albers’ approach with RelaxNG/Schematron – structure and data-types of a GED-file can be validated (using XML-mechanisms) against the GEDCOM 5.5 standard, if they remain nearly unchanged.
 The scripts aim to be a possible replacement of the first step in his workflow (ongoing to XSL-FO formatting-objects and PDF).

-Script-, GEDCOM-, and XML-Gurus: Interested in testing or even using this?
+Interested in testing or even using this?
+Feel free …

-Please let me know about the good, the bad, and the ugly things.
-You are welcome.
+… to let me know about the good, the bad, and the ugly things too.

 Download